-IAE is now working on an "N219" 19-seat twin-turboprop short-haul airliner, targeted at Indonesian domestic operators.
+IAE is working on an "N219" 19-seat twin-turboprop short-haul airliner, targeted at Indonesian domestic operators.
 Imagery shows a machine that has a clear resemblance to the C-212, but IAE says it is a "clean sheet" design, and distinctly differs from the C-212 in features such as a large double loading door on the left rear side of the fuselage.
 The program has suffered delays, and no prototype has been flown as of yet.BACK_TO_TOP

 Brazil signed a contract for obtaining up to 50 C-212-400 machines to replace EMBRAER Bandeirante transports in 2006, but the deal was canceled, the Brazilians deciding to update the Bandeirantes instead.
 However, at least one C-212 has been flown in Brazil, it appears by a civil operator, for geophysical survey, this machine featuring a truly bizarre array of antennas and a cable loop strung from nose to wingtips to rear fuselage.
-The handful of C-212s obtained by the USA were for the US Special Operations Command (SOCOM), with these aircraft designated "C-41A".
+The handful of C-212s obtained by the USA were for the US Air Force Special Operations Command (AFSOC), with these aircraft designated "C-41A".

 The Spanish Air Force (Ejercito del Aire / EdA) was the biggest single user of the Series 100, obtaining 79 machines, most of the "C-212A" basic utility transport variant, known as "T.12B" in EdA service, but including small numbers of other subvariants:

-* The C-212 being effectively a "flying truck" that can be fitted out with a range of gear, it has been adapted to a wide range of special roles, some of which -- like geophysical or photo survey -- were mentioned above.
+* The C-212 being effectively a "flying truck" that can be fitted out with a range of gear, it was adapted to a wide range of special roles, some of which -- like geophysical or photo survey -- were mentioned above.
 Along with Spain, Portugal and the UAE obtained C-212s for EW training.

-The C-212 is a useful machine for ocean patrol or search and rescue (SAR).
-Mexico, Sweden, Spain, the Sudan, Venezuela, and Vietnam have obtained C-212 maritime patrol machines, the name "Patrullero" being associated with the role.
-The Mexican Navy Patrulleros are based on the Series 200 and feature Raytheon Seavue radar, the EADS-CASA "Fully Integrated Tactical System (FITS)", and an infrared imager turret, and bubble side windows for visual observation.
+The C-212 proved a useful machine for ocean patrol or search and rescue (SAR).
+Mexico, Portugal, Sweden, Spain, the Sudan, Uruguay (from Portugal), Venezuela, and Vietnam obtained C-212 maritime patrol machines, the name "Patrullero" being associated with the role.
+The Mexican Navy Patrulleros were based on the Series 200 and featured Raytheon Seavue radar, the Airbus "Fully Integrated Tactical System (FITS)", an infrared imager turret, and bubble side windows for visual observation.

-* In 1980, CASA joined forces with IPTN to collaborate under the "Airtech" banner on an improved follow-on to the C-212.
+* In 1980, what was then CASA joined forces with IPTN to collaborate under the "Airtech" banner on an improved follow-on to the C-212.
 CASA was the first to fly a prototype of the "CN-235", as it was designated, with initial flight on 11 November 1983.
 IPTN followed, with initial prototype flight on 30 December.
 Initial production deliveries were in late 1986.

 Initial engine fit for the initial 30 "Series 10" machines was the General Electric (GE) CT7-7A turboprop, with 1,305 kW (1,750 SHP) takeoff power.
 The engines featured a fire-extinguishing system.
 After production of 15 Series 10 machines each by CASA and IPTN, in 1988 CN-235 production was updated to the CT7-9C engine, with the same power rating but technical improvements, in the "Series 100" -- known as "Series 110" in Indonesian production.
 The Series 100/110 also featured new composite engine nacelles.